driverta/drive_ionic/README.md

 # DRIVE

 This app used the Ionic Super Starter as a template.
-All lot of the original pages and variables still have the same names.
+A lot of the original pages and variables still have the same names.

 To run an ionic app first Make sure you have an up-to-date version of Node.js installed on your system.